markjjacob/Negotiation/TLON_Lecture_07.md

 ### Characteristics of Language

 Language operates on two levels: the logical and the pragmatic.

+- logical (proposals or offers)
+- pragmatic (semantics, syntax and style)

 We respond to the substance of threats and the unspoken message.

 The use of *polarized* language.